-If you are in an organization that still uses traditional annual performance reviews, here is some advice on how to get something positive out of what can be quite often a pretty negative experience.
+If you are in an organization that still uses a traditional annual performance review model, here is some advice on how to get something positive out of what can be quite often a pretty negative experience.

 - If you are surprised by anything that your boss brings up in the meeting, is it because you didn’t fully realize how import something was?
 Now that you know, do you need to refocus?